 5. Perspective and Stance

-Our relationship to ideas and readers creates a distinctive intellectual posture.
+Our bond with ideas and readers creates a distinct mental posture.

 What to measure:

-- Direct address (How directly do we speak to readers?)
+- Direct fix (How directly do we speak to readers?)

 - Hedging patterns (might, seems, could, perhaps vs. is, will, does, clearly)